• Art magazine

 • Städel Museum, Frankfurt am Main

-• Art Museum Bonn
+• Bonn Art Museum

-• State graphic collection, Munich
+• State Graphic Collection, Munich

-• Museum of Art and Trade, Hamburg
+• Museum of Arts and Crafts, Hamburg

 • Roman-Germanic Central Museum, Mainz